< Back

 Methods to Estimate Current Expected Credit Losses

 The FASB introduced the current expected credit loss (CECL) model with the issuance of ASC 326, which requires financial instruments carried at amortized cost to reflect the net amount expected to be collected.
 This is achieved via an allowance for credit losses, a valuation account that is deduced from the amortized cost basis of the financial asset to present the net amount expected to be collected on the financial asset(s).
+ASC 326 does not prescribe a method that must be used to estimate current expected credit losses.
+Rather, it provides guiding principles or core concepts on what should be considered when developing an estimate.
+For a comprehensive overview of the CECL model, check out our eLearning course, Credit Losses: Introduction to the CECL Model.

 The FASB’s intention was to provide flexibility for calculating the estimate noting that the complexity and sophistication of the CECL analysis should be consistent with the complexity and sophistication of the entity and its portfolio of assets.
 While various methods are permitted, there were 5 loss estimate methodologies mentioned in ASC 326 – discounted cash flow method, loss-rate method, roll-rate method, probability of default method, or methods that utilize an aging schedule.